tsikerdekis/overnight-hercules-network-security/chapter_02/README.md

 There are several ways to setup network security monitoring in your network especially for following the subsequent chapters of the book.
 I have a few options but it will highly depend on the degree of time you want to put in and the available resources.

+If you just want to practice along with the book, I recommend the second option.
+This will give you a flavor by allowing you to monitor your computer.
+You can always come back to the first option later if you want to make things more interesting and monitor your whole network.

 - **Option 1**: [Full Hardware Solution (Difficult)](../chapter_02/full-hardware-solution.md)
 - **Option 2**: [Running locally on prefabricated VM (Easy)](../chapter_02/running-locally-on-prefabricated-vm.md)